Electric cars: my first time behind the wheel

 2. The dashboard display shows you the charge levels of your car battery

 This includes how many miles the charge will get you, among other things.
-Despite electric cars being so new and cool, once you’re inside they’re pretty much the same as fossil fuel cars.
+Despite electric cars being so new and cool, once you’re inside they’re much the same as fossil fuel cars.
 It’s only the little things that feel different.
-I particularly love the sci-fi-like “brrr-ing” noise the Renault Zoe makes when it bursts into life.
+I love the sci-fi-like “brrr-ing” noise the Renault Zoe makes when it bursts into life.

 3. It’s easy to plug and unplug an electric car